junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Cas blinks, blank.
 "What is?"

 Words completely fail him.
 Dean marches to him, dragging Cas up from the chair, into a hug.
-Just like the one they had before he heads out to take out Darkness with the soul boom, like the one Cas dragged him into when he came back to bunker from the supposed soul boom, like the one he dragged Cas into when Cas came back from the Empty.
+Just like the one they had before he heads out to take out Darkness with the soul boom, like the one Cas dragged him into when he came back to bunker from the supposed soul boom explosion, like the one he dragged Cas into when Cas came back from the Empty.
 Except, this time, no one is dying.
 Or just recently coming back from being dead, for that matter.

 "Love."
 Dean closes his eyes again, holding the comforting warmth and weight in his arms tight to his body, not letting go.